Degree: Graduate Certificate

 Enhance your ability to work with individuals with special learning and behavior needs by earning your post baccalaureate certificate in Applied Behavior Analysis from the University of Colorado Denver.
 This certificate program prepares professionals to follow best practices for ABA in a variety of settings.

-If you already have a bachelor’s (for BCaBA students) or master’s (for BCBA students) degree, earning this certificate will help you to advance or diversify in your field.
+If you already have a master’s degree, earning this certificate will help you to advance or diversify in your field.
 You’ll build competencies in the science of ABA and advance your skills in working with individuals with special needs.

 CU Denver’s Applied Behavior Analysis certificate will prepare you with knowledge of:

-The Association for Behavior Analysis International has verified that our course sequence contributes to the requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
+The Association for Behavior Analysis International has verified that our course sequence contributes to the requirements for eligibility to take the Board Certified Behavior Analyst® examination.
 Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.
 For more information on these requirements, please visit the Behavior Analyst Certification Board®’s website.

 Mode of study: This course is designed to fit your busy lifestyle and is offered completely online.
 All you’ll need is reliable high speed internet access from home.
 Faculty and students use web-based applications like Instructure Canvas to complete coursework.
 Visit CU Online’s technical requirements page for details.